gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.GetIndex(this BloonModel) Method

-(Cross-Game compatible) Return the number position of this bloon from the list of all bloons (Game.instance.model.bloons)
+Return the number position of this bloon from the list of all bloons (Game.instance.model.bloons)

 ```csharp
 public static int GetIndex(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);